 When thinking of the police, most people see a white car with ﬂ ashing blue lights on the roof and two police ofﬁcers.
-And that is the way most citizens encounter the police in various situations: in connection with trafﬁc accidents, when an ambulance is escorted to hospital, and when the police conduct speed checks.
-Or when a burglar has gone through the cupboards and drawers, and the police arrive to look for ﬁ ngerprints and other evidence, and to calm down those whose home has been burgled.
+And that is the way most citizens encounter the police in various situations: In connection with trafﬁc accidents, when an ambulance is escorted to hospital, and when the police conduct speed checks.
+Or when a burglar has gone through the cupboards and drawers, and the police arrives to look for ﬁngerprints and other evidence.

 In brief, one of the most important tasks of the police is to ensure that the legislation adopted by politicians is complied with.
 In addition, however, the police must also maintain security, peace and order among the citizens to ensure that everybody can move freely and safely everywhere in the country.